LettError/MutatorMath/designSpaceFileFormat.md

 #### Child elements of the glyph element

 *	```<location/>```
 	*	Optional, location element.
-See discription above.
 If the location element is present it will be the location for this glyph.
 If it is not present, the location defined for the instance will be used.
 *	```<note>...</note>```
 	*	Optional, string.
 Corresponds with the **defcon** glyph.note attribute.
 *	```<masters>...</masters>```
 	* a list of master elements.
-See description below.

 ## The master element